gsavage/kosli-homework/README.md

 | http://test-kosli-cf.grahamandsarah.com | Test | Cloudfront distribution, plain-text |
 | https://test-kosli-cf.grahamandsarah.com | Test | Cloudfront distribution, TLS |

+_Note: Some browsers will attempt to get the https version when you click the http link - e.g. Safari on MacOS_

 ## ECS

 Within the ECS solution, the source files are built into a container image that is